 Design Azure Policy as Code workflows

-As you progress on your journey with Cloud Governance, you'll want to shift from manually managing each policy definition in the Azure portal or through the various SDKs to something more manageable and repeatable at enterprise scale.
+As you progress on your journey with Cloud Governance, you'll want to shift from manually managing each policy assignment in the Azure portal or through the various SDKs to something more manageable and repeatable at an enterprise scale.
 Two of the predominant approaches to managing systems at scale in the cloud are:

 - Infrastructure as Code: The practice of treating the content that defines your environments, everything from Azure Resource Manager templates (ARM templates) to Azure Policy definitions to Azure Blueprints, as source code.

 - DevOps: The union of people, process, and products to enable continuous delivery of value to our end users.

 Azure Policy as Code is the combination of these ideas.
 Essentially, keep your policy definitions in source control and whenever a change is made, test and validate that change.
 However, that shouldn't be the extent of policies involvement with Infrastructure as Code or DevOps.

 The validation step should also be a component of other continuous integration or continuous deployment (CI/CD) workflows, like deploying an application environment or virtual infrastructure.
 By making Azure Policy validation an early component of the build and deployment process, the application and operations teams discover if their changes are behaving as expected long before it's too late and they're attempting to deploy in production.

 Before getting into the details of Azure Policy as Code workflow, it's important to understand some fundamental concepts, like how to author policy definitions and initiative definitions, and how to leverage exemptions on assignments of those definitions:

 The file names correspond with certain portions of policy or initiative definitions and other policy resources: